Handling Rate Limits in Salesforce API Sync for DSR Pipelines

 pass

-return daily_remaining, concurrent_limit, retry_after
+return daily_remaining, retry_after

 Parsing these values upfront prevents blind retries that saturate the allocation pool.
-When Retry-After is absent, the pipeline must derive a safe interval from historical burst patterns and the X-Rate-Limit-Remaining metric.

 2. Deterministic Retry with Cryptographic Jitter